zama-ai/concrete/docs/core-features/extensions.md

 ```

 {% hint style="danger" %}
-Only 2D convolutions without padding and with one group are currently supported.
+**Concrete** only supports 2D convolutions without padding and with one group currently.
 {% endhint %}

 ## fhe.maxpool(...)

-Allows you to perform a maxpool operation, with the same semantic as [onnx.MaxPool](https://github.com/onnx/onnx/blob/main/docs/Operators.md#maxpool):
+You can perform a maxpool operation with the same semantic as [onnx.MaxPool](https://github.com/onnx/onnx/blob/main/docs/Operators.md#maxpool):

 ```python
 import numpy as np